fxnlabs/function-public-docs/function-network/earn-rewards/README.md

 # Earn Points

 The Function Network protocol enables a marketplace between users, developers and, compute providers.
 Importantly, it incentivizes all users in the ecosystem for contributing.
-Whether you **chat with AI, develop models, integrate applications, or provide compute power**, you can **unlock rewards** by helping realize the mission of Function Network.
+Whether you **chat with AI, develop AI applications, provide compute power, or publish models**, you can **unlock rewards** by helping realize the mission of Function Network.

 ## **🚀 Ways to Earn Rewards**